 Note: You must specify a number greater than or equal to 1024 for HTTP Port.
 You can change the port number after completing the installation, if needed.
-See "Changing the Oracle SES Middle Tier Port (Optional)" on page 14 and "Installing on a Port Number Less Than 1024" on page 8 in this document.
+See "Change the Oracle SES Middle Tier Port (Optional)" on page 16 and "Installing on a Port Number Less Than 1024" on page 10 in this document.

 - Software Location: The location where Oracle SES home will be created, which is ORACLE\BASE by default.
 ORACLE\BASE is the root of the directory structure where Oracle SES software and its supporting infrastructure software are installed.
-See "About the location of Oracle SES 11g Release 1 (11.1.2.0.0) software" on page 2 in this document. - SES Home Location: The default installed path is ORACLE\BASE/seshome. - Data Storage Location: The default is ORACLE\BASE/oradata.
+See "About the location of Oracle SES 11g Release (11.1.2.2) software" on page 2 in this document. - SES Home Location: The default installed path is ORACLE\BASE/seshome. - Data Storage Location: The default is ORACLE\BASE/oradata.
 This is the location where Oracle SES will store its data.
-The data storage location should not be within the Oracle SES software installation directory.
-Data storage should be outside of the ORACLE\BASE/seshome directory so that it will not be deleted during a future upgrade.
+The data storage location should be outside of the ORACLE\BASE/seshome directory so that it will not be deleted during a future upgrade.